 Proposal automation software offers two big advantages to selling organizations.
-First, it ensures that consistent, accurate and effective proposals are produced that align with overall corporate marketing strategies, mission and values.
+First, it ensures that consistent, accurate and effective proposals that align with overall corporate marketing strategies, mission and values are produced.
 Secondly, it liberates valuable knowledge workers and sales staff from the time-consuming task of assembling, formatting and producing the proposal documents.

-Well-executed proposals are critical to facilitating the sale of your product and communicating the value of your whole product to your prospects.
+Well-executed proposals are critical to facilitating the product sales and communicating the value of products to prospects.
 When proposals are left to the last minute or prepared by people who often have other things they need to do, the resulting document is frequently less than desirable.

 Let’s take a closer look at how this works.